Congo rebel on trial at ICC denies involvement in atrocities

 Ntaganda faces a maximum life sentence if he is convicted.
 He faces 18 charges including murder, rape, pillage and the use of child soldiers in 2002-2003 during an ethnic conflict in the mineral-rich Ituri region of northeastern Congo.

-Prosecutors urged judges to convict him on all charges, while Ntaganda’s attorneys challenged the reliability of many defense witnesses and said judges should acquit him.
+Prosecutors urged judges to convict him on all charges, while Ntaganda’s attorneys challenged the reliability of many prosecution witnesses and said judges should acquit him.

 Most Read Nation & World Stories